vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

     ip-10-4-0-17(config)#
     ```

-1. Once in Configuration mode _Note: you should see (config)# prompt_, paste all text (ctrl-v on pc/command-v on mac) from the output file created in step 4.
-This will slowly paste in the configuration.
+1. Once in Configuration mode _Note: you should see (config)# prompt_, paste all text (ctrl-v on pc/command-v on mac) from the output file created in step 14.
+This will slowly paste the configuration.

-1. Once the paste is finished, if you are still at the (config)# or (config-router) prompt, type **end** and press enter.
+1. Once the paste is finished, if you are still at the (config)# or (config-router)# prompt, type **end** and press enter.

-1. Now lets look at the new interfaces: **sh ip int br**.
+1. Now lets look at the new interfaces with the command: **sh ip int br**.
 You should see new interfaces: Tunnel1 and Tunnel2.
 They should be up. _Note: if they do not change from down to up after a minute, likely cause is the ip addresses were flipped in the createcsr script._

     ![ssh key and ssh to CSR](../images/csr-showtunnel.png)

 1. Lets make sure we are seeing the routes on the Cisco CSR. first we can look at what BGP is seeing: **show ip bgp summary**.
 The most important thing to see is the State/PfxRcd (Prefixes received).
-If this is in Active or Idle (likely if neighbor statement is wrong: IP address, AS number) there is a configuration issue.
+If this is in Active or Idle (likely a neighbor statement is wrong: IP address, AS number) there is a configuration issue.
 What we want to see is a number.
 In fact if everything is setup correctly we should see 4 for each neighbor:

     ```
     ip-10-4-0-17#sh ip bgp summ